Stroke Risk Factors

 - Age.
 Strokes can occur at any age.
 Nearly one-quarter of them occur in people under the age of 65.
 An increasing number of people between the ages of 40 and 50 are having strokes.

 - Gender.
 Men are more likely to have a stroke, but women are twice as likely to die from one.

 - Family history.
 A family history of high blood pressure, heart disease, diabetes, or vascular conditions may increase risk.

 - Race.
 African Americans are 1.4 times more likely to die of stroke than Caucasians.

-- Previous stroke, TIA or heart attack.
-A previous stroke or TIA (mini-stroke) increase the chance of another stroke by 25-40 percent.
+- Previous stroke, TIA, or heart attack.
+A previous stroke or TIA (mini-stroke) increases the risk of another stroke by 25 to 40 percent.

 - Heart disease or coronary artery disease can result in decreased or blocked blood flow and lead to a stroke or heart attack.

 - Birth control pills.
 Women who take birth control pills may be twice as likely to suffer a stroke than women who do not.

 - Pregnancy increases the risk of stroke due to changes in blood pressure and stress on the heart.

 - Hormone Replacement Therapy (HRT), which is often used to relieve symptoms of menopause, can increase stroke risk.